-Replaced intake gasket on 95 grand prix with a 3.1 engine also replaced map sensor and connector now I get a map low voltage code
+Replaced intake gasket on 95 grand prix with a 3.1 engine also replaced map sensor and connector now I get a map low voltage code.
+While in drive hesitates and dies when stopped gives map low voltage code.
+Double checked everything can't find the problem.

 See if you can measure the three voltages on the MAP sensor with it plugged in and the engine running.
 You can usually back-probe through the rubber seal in the connector with a paper clip touching the terminals, one at a time.